Creating the Artwork for Yoon Ha Lee’s “Combustion Hour”

-Artist Jeffrey Alan Love has created a fantastic image to accompany Yoon Ha Lee’s short story “Combustion Hour,” available to read for free here on Tor.com.
+Artist Jeffrey Alan Love has created a fantastic image to accompany Yoon Ha Lee’s short story “Combustion Hour,” appearing in August on Tor.com.
 Below, Jeffrey was kind enough to share his process, including sketches and photos of the work at various stages.

 “Combustion Hour” by Yoon Ha Lee is a wonderful story, visually rich and emotionally engaging.
 As I read it I was flooded with images, and also struck with how it seemed tailor-made for me to illustrate.
 This is the third time I have worked with Irene Gallo for Tor.com, and each time she has matched me with a story that has struck some personal chord within me and made it a joy to work on.